Related themes

 1905.
 Oil on canvas, 15 1/4 x 18 3/8" (38.8 x 46.6 cm)

-Landscape at Collioure represents the moment at which Matisse began to use a more instinctive, spontaneous way of painting that was unparalleled among his contemporaries.
-The landscapes he painted in the summer of 1905 were “wilder, more reckless than any subsequently produced in his career,” according to Matisse scholar John Elderfield.
+Landscape at Collioure reflects the point at which Matisse began to use a more instinctive, spontaneous way of painting, unparalleled among his contemporaries.
+The landscapes he painted in the summer of 1905 were “wilder, more reckless than any subsequently produced in his career,” according to Matisse scholar and former MoMA curator John Elderfield.
 “In the works of that period color speaks for itself with a directness previously unknown in Western painting, and speaks directly too of the emotional response to the natural world that required changing the color of this world the better to render that emotion.”1

 The natural landforms of a region; also, an image that has natural scenery as its primary focus.